BND Hamburger Icon

 Do Macs last longer than PCs?

-There’s often vigorous debate as to whether Macs or Windows PCs last longer.
-The answer depends on the hardware and the configuration.
-[See our guide to Windows 10.]
+There’s plenty of debate about whether Macs outlast Windows PCs, but the answer really depends on the hardware and configuration.

 What is the average lifespan of a laptop?